cossacklabs/security-guides/building-infosec-program.md

 * Deploy
 * Monitor
 * Iterate

+### Prioritisation

+- Pick risks that matter the most to you
+- Pick the most probable threat vectors
+- Pick the most easy to exploit vulnerabilities

 ![security program](/pics/security-program.png)

 <a name="risk-management"></a>
 ## Risk management

+### Risks and threats

+- **Risk**: potential for destruction, damage, or loss of data or assets, resulting from a cyber-threat.
+- **Threat**: what magnifies the chances of an loss event, like a threat actor exploiting a vulnerability inside your system.
+- **Vulnerability** is simply a weakness in your application, device or process that exposes your sensitive assets to threats.

+### RMF and FAIR

 * **[NIST RMF](csrc.nist.gov/projects/risk-management)** — Risk Management Framework
 * **[NIST RMF Small Enterprise Quick Start Guide](nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.1314.pdf)**